equwal/clic/README.md

 client.
 The name is a bad pun, **clic** is the sound of a mouse click but the software is keyboard driven...

-Clic supports TLS connection by first trying to speak TLS to the remote server, if it doesn't work it fallback to plaintext.
-The status prompt will show either "**TLS**" or "UNSECURE" depending on how the communication has been negociated.
+Clic supports TLS connections by first trying to speak TLS to the remote server, if it doesn't work, it falls back to plaintext.
+The status prompt will show either "**TLS**" or "UNSECURE" depending on how the communication has been negotiated.

 Requirements
 ============

-clic requires a few dependencies :
+clic requires a few dependencies:

    + ANSI compatible terminal emulator
    + ecl common lisp interpreter